networkinss/joaswizard/README.md

 Sample is in src/test/resources/Contact.yml
 <output.yaml> is the name of the output file.
 <objectname> is the name of the object which you defined in the <input.yaml> file.
 <idfieldname> must be a fieldname used in <input.yaml> file to define which field shall be used as an ID.
+Will be the path variable for ID requests.
 <sourcetype> is one of yamlfile, excelfile or yamlstring.
 <methods> are all REST methods that shall be used.
 You can use crud or post, put, get, delete and patch.
 ```